readthedocs/readthedocs.org/docs/user/guides/environment-variables.rst

 Your custom environment variable is immediately active for all future builds and you are ready to start using it.

-In the next sections,
-you can see a few examples of using environment variables. ⬇️
+Keep reading for a few examples of using environment variables. ⬇️

 Accessing environment variables in code
 ---------------------------------------